muke5hy/django-quill/DESCRIPTION.rst

     .. code-block:: bash

-        pip install django-quill
+        pip install django-quilljs

-2. Add "quill" to your INSTALLED_APPS setting like this:
+2. Add "quilljs" to your INSTALLED_APPS setting like this:

     .. code-block:: python

         INSTALLED_APPS = (
             ...
-            'quill',
+            'quilljs',
         )

-See the `GitHub repo <https://github.com/gsmke/django-quill>`_ for more details.
+See the `GitHub repo <https://github.com/muke5hy/django-quilljs>`_ for more details.